jonthompson/surfactuator/README.md

 * L298N Motor Bridge (https://www.amazon.com/Stepper-Controller-Mega2560-Duemilanove-IFANCY-TECH/dp/B01GZ1QUHO  (only need 1, but a backup doesn't hurt)

-* LM2596 Buck Converter (https://www.amazon.com/eBoot-LM2596-Converter-3-0-40V-1-5-35V/dp/B01GJ0SC2C (only need 1 but they are super handy and cheap.)
-If you do not want to solder at all, you can try using this: https://www.amazon.com/SMAKN%C2%AE12V-Converter-Voltage-Supply-Waterproof/dp/B00FPGLGV6/r- i have not tested it - but it should work fine.
+* *Soldered power:* LM2596 Buck Converter (https://www.amazon.com/eBoot-LM2596-Converter-3-0-40V-1-5-35V/dp/B01GJ0SC2C (only need 1 but they are super handy and cheap.)  *Solderless power:* If you do not want to solder at all, you can try using this: https://www.amazon.com/SMAKN%C2%AE12V-Converter-Voltage-Supply-Waterproof/dp/B00FPGLGV6/r- i have not tested it - but it should work fine.

 * GPS Module with antenna (https://www.amazon.com/dp/B01MRNN3YZ)